gowravthota/shape-packing-RL/README.md

 - **Transfer Learning:** Pretrain on similar tasks or use pretrained models to accelerate learning.

 Feel free to experiment with or contribute any of these ideas to further improve the project!

+## How to Use
+- By default, the environment uses an irregular pentagon container and two triangular obstacles.
+You can modify the `IRREGULAR_POLYGON` and `OBSTACLES` variables in `main.py` to experiment with different shapes and obstacle layouts.
+- To revert to a regular rectangular container, set `use_irregular=False` when creating the `ContainerEnv`.

+### How It Works
+- The `Container` class now accepts a `polygon` argument (list of (x, y) tuples) to define its shape, and an `obstacles` argument (list of polygons).
+- The environment checks if a placement is inside the irregular container and not inside any obstacle before allowing it.
+- Invalid placements (outside the container or inside an obstacle) are penalized.

 ## License
 MIT License.
 See `LICENSE` for details.